Residence Hall Policies (RH) and Room Regulations (RR)

 RH6 Smoking Policy

-In accordance with College policy, smoking is prohibited from all areas in the residence halls and Apartments.
+In accordance with College policy, smoking is prohibited from all areas in campus housing.
 See Campus Smoking Policy for more information.

-The College does not allow commercial solicitation of products or services in the residence halls or apartments.
+The College does not allow commercial solicitation of products or services in campus housing.
 This policy applies to off-campus groups or individuals.
 Printed advertisements may be posted on information bulletin boards in the residence halls.
 Non-profit campus groups may request to conduct fund raising activities in specific halls.
 You must secure approval of the plans and projects from the Office of the Student Life.